pujolitoo/vgui-boilerplate/runtime/README.md

-Binaries extracted from SourceSDK Base 2013.
+These runtime binaries are extracted from SourceSDK Base 2013.